-Mika Brzezinski on Trump’s Twitter attack: ‘It does worry me about the country’
+Mika Brzezinski explains what President Trump’s tweets reveal about him

 Trump also referred to Scarborough as “Psycho Joe” in his tweets, which caused an immediate and sustained uproar.

-Brzezinski and Scarborough were scheduled to start a vacation Thursday afternoon, but delayed it to discuss the president’s attack.
+Brzezinski and Scarborough were scheduled to start a vacation Thursday afternoon, but delayed it to discuss the president’s remarks.

 They also authored an op-ed for The Washington Post, writing: “President Trump launched personal attacks against us Thursday, but our concerns about his unmoored behavior go far beyond the personal.
 America’s leaders and allies are asking themselves yet again whether this man is fit to be president.
 We have our doubts, but we are both certain that the man is not mentally equipped to continue watching our show, ‘Morning Joe.’”

-Brzezinski and Scarborough levied a serious charge, both in their op-ed and on MSNBC on Friday: That the White House threatened a negative tabloid story about them unless they asked Trump — who is friendly with the National Enquirer’s publisher, David Pecker — to have the story killed.
+Brzezinski and Scarborough also levied a serious charge, both in their op-ed and on MSNBC on Friday: That the White House threatened a negative tabloid story about them unless they asked Trump — who is friendly with the National Enquirer’s publisher, David Pecker — to have the story killed.

 “This year, top White House staff members warned that the National Enquirer was planning to publish a negative article about us unless we begged the president to have the story spiked,” they wrote.
 “We ignored their desperate pleas.”